yigitbaser/SolrNet/Documentation/Highlighting.md

 # Highlighting
+I am changing here to see the test branch
 This feature will "highlight" (typically with markup) the terms that matched the query, including a snippet of the text around the matched term.

 To enable highlighting please include a HighlightingParameters QueryOptions object where you include which fields you want to apply highlighting to.